-Increase or decrease in parental income for Youth Allowance (YA), ABSTUDY and Assistance for Isolated Children (AIC) Scheme 108-02020020
+Increase or decrease in parental income for Youth Allowance (YA), ABSTUDY and Assistance for Isolated Children (AIC) 108-02020020

-• Youth Allowance (YA)
+- Youth Allowance (YA)

-• ABSTUDY, and
+- ABSTUDY, and

 Parental income increase

-• 125% of the base tax year income
+- 125% of the base tax year income, and

-• 125% of the parental income free area (PIFA).
+- 125% of the parental income free area (PIFA).
 For the PIFA, see the Parental Income Test (PIT) - Youth Allowance (YA) link on the Rates and thresholds page

-• for YA, from the first payment period ending after 30 September (the entire period of the first pay period ending after 30 September is affected)
+- YA, from the first payment period ending after 30 September (the entire period of the first pay period ending after 30 September is affected)

-• for ABSTUDY and AIC, from 1 October
+- ABSTUDY and AIC, from 1 October

 Parental income decrease

-• combined parental income substantially decreases in the current tax year, and
+- combined parental income decreases substantially in the current tax year, and

-• the decrease is likely to last for at least 2 years from the later of 1 January of the current tax year, or the date of the decrease
+- the decrease is likely to last for at least 2 years (from the later of 1 January of the current tax year, or the date of the decrease)

 For ABSTUDY and AIC

-• If the decrease occurs before 1 January in the year for which assistance is being claimed, a current tax year income assessment will apply from 1 January
+- If the decrease occurs before 1 January in the year for which assistance is being claimed, a current tax year income assessment will apply from 1 January

-• A current tax year assessment will apply from the date the decrease occurred If the change occurs:
+- A current tax year assessment will apply from the date the decrease occurred If the change occurs:

-• on or after 1 January, and
+- on or after 1 January, and

-• before 1 July in the year for which assistance is being claimed
+- before 1 July in the year for which assistance is being claimed

 For YA, ABSTUDY and AIC ABA

-• they are claiming/receiving YA, the current tax year assessment could only apply from the start of the YA payment period that includes 1 January.
-This is because the base and current tax year changes.
-Service Officers should record the event date as 1 January, and the system will apply the income with an effect of the Entitlement Period Start Day (EPSD)
+- YA, the current year assessment applies from the start of the YA entitlement period that includes 1 January (the base and current tax year change on this date).
+The event date is recorded as 1 January, and the system applies the assessment from Entitlement Period Start Day (EPSD)

 The Resources page contains links to relevant forms and to the Advise Parental Income online service.